Baby cage: History

 Ultimately, the sale of baby cages progressively declined through the mid-1900s, possibly due to safety concerns and the rise of urban automobile traffic.

 Design

 Although the materials differed, the general design was the same.
 A mesh cage allowed air and sunlight to pass through while preventing the child from falling out to the street below.
-Some designs incorporated roofs in order to shield the child from snow, rain, or debris dropped from above.
+Some designs incorporated rooves in order to shield the child from snow, rain, or debris dropped from above.